Name and Classification

 • Sometimes taxonomic ranks below the level of species are used.
 These ranks include subspecies (abbreviated subsp.), variety (abbreviated var.), and form (forma) (abbreviated f.).
 A subspecies is immediately below the rank of species, while a variety is below the rank of subspecies, and a form is below the rank of variety.

 • The rank of subspecies is used to distinguish between groups of the same species that are (or were in the recent past) genetically/geographically isolated from each other.
-For example, Achillea millefolium subsp. lanulosa is considered to be the subspecies of yarrow that is native to New England, whereas Achillea millefolium subsp. millefolium is believed to be native to Eurasia (Go Botany, 2017 [https://gobotany.newenglandwild.org/species/achillea/millefolium]).
+For example, Achillea millefolium subsp. lanulosa is considered to be the subspecies of yarrow that is native to New England, whereas Achillea millefolium subsp. millefolium is believed to be native to Eurasia (Go Botany [https://gobotany.nativeplanttrust.org/species/achillea/millefolium]).

 • The rank of variety is used to distinguish between groups of the same species or of the same subspecies, which differ based on minor but consistently observed characteristics.
 For example, Cypripedium parviflorum var. pubescens, C. parviflorum var. parviflorum, and C. parviflorum var. makasin are all considered to be varieties of Cypripedium parviflorum that occur in New England.